 In addition to a Will, no person should be without Powers of Attorney both for the management of property and for personal care.
 Powers of Attorney authorize someone else to make decisions on your behalf, during your lifetime, if you cannot.

 Without a valid Powers of Attorney, your family may be put to the expense of a headache of applying to count for guardianship if you become incapacitated.
-Our lawyers Judith L. Turner, Andrew K. Zyp and Meghan E. Rowland will assist you in preparing wills and Power of Attorney to protect you and your family.
+Our lawyers Judith L. Turner, and Andrew K. Zyp will assist you in preparing wills and Power of Attorney to protect you and your family.